-There was no intrinsic value of the outstanding and exercisable warrants at June 30, 2020.
+The outstanding and exercisable warrants at September 30, 2020 had intrinsic value of approximately \$10.

 NOTE 9 - DISTRIBUTION AGREEMENT WITH A RELATED ENTITY

 On March 1, 2014, the Company entered into a subcontractor installer agreement with Smartgen Solutions, Inc. ("Smartgen"), a related entity that is engaged in business of equipment rental and provider of maintenance, repair and installation services to mobile telecommunications towers in California.
 Under the terms of the agreement, Smartgen has been appointed as a non-exclusive, authorized service provider for the installation, repair and service of the Company's products in Southern California.
 The agreement has a term of three years from the date of execution and automatically renews for additional one-year periods if not terminated.